AllenWLynch/pix2pixGAN/README.md

 ## Architectures
 <hr>
 Generative network (G): 8-layer U-Net with strided downsampling instead of pooling and nearest-neighbor+convolutional upsampling.
 Grey boxes show convolutional layers, while blue shows self-attention layers.
-Instance normalization is used instead of batch-normalization before ReLU non-linearities are applied<br>
+Instance normalization is used instead of batch-normalization before ReLU non-linearities are applied.<br>
 <img src='generator.png'>

 Critic network (D): 5-layer PatchGAN with score averaging.
 Each patch observes 70x70 pixel square of input image.
 This could be tailored for different input image sizes in the future.<br>